 There are not many in the United States who will soon forget the sudden death of beloved movie star Chadwick Boseman.
-Most famous for his portrayal of Black Panther in the Marvel Cinematic Universe, Boseman, at last, succumbed at forty-three after a long battle with colon cancer.
+Most famous for his portrayal of Black Panther in the Marvel Cinematic Universe, Boseman, at last, passed away at the age of 43 after a long battle with colon cancer.
 Despite a downward trend in the number of colon cancer cases diagnosed each year, it is still a prevalent disease.
 For those under the age of 55, the number of cases has, in fact, been increasing.
 It remains the second most common cause of cancer-related deaths for both men and women in the United States.

 At the Dietrich Law Firm P.C., we understand the life-changing effects of personal injury.
 A colorectal cancer diagnosis can permanently alter your way of life.
 As such, the importance of finding the right representative for your personal injury case cannot be overstated.
 Our team of top personal injury attorneys is more than capable of representing you.
 Please call us today at 716-839-3939 or contact us online for your consultation.What Is Colorectal Cancer?

 Colorectal cancer refers to the cancers that grow in either the colon or the rectum.
 It begins in the last part of the gastrointestinal system, within the large intestine.
 Colorectal cancer develops in the colon or rectum inside of polyps.
 While polyps are noncancerous, to begin with, they provide an opportunity for cancer to grow into tumors, which can then spread through the layers of the colon and rectum and, if left untreated, to the rest of the body.